17 Feb No Hoof, No Horse!

 Zinc is essential for the immune system as well as bone, cartilage and hoof formation and the integrity of skin.
 Zinc is a component of enzymes necessary for the synthesis of keratins, keratin-associated proteins, cell envelope proteins, collagen and lipoproteins that all contribute to hoof strength and function.
 Zinc deficiencies retard the synthesis of DNA, RNA and protein, and can lead to dry, thickened skin, retarded growth and hair loss.
 A shortage of zinc can also impair cellular division and growth and repair of connective tissue.

 Copper influences the strength and rigidity of the outer hoof wall’s fully cornified cells and is an important component of antioxidant enzymes that protect cell membranes.
 Copper and zinc are the most likely trace minerals to be deficient in the diet.
 Both are involved in many processes, especially with enzymes which must be present for chemical reactions to occur.
-If either or both of these trace minerals are deficient then slow hoof growth or thin walls will eventuate.
+If either zinc or copper or both of these trace minerals are deficient then slow hoof growth or thin walls will eventuate.

 Manganese is involved with carbohydrate and fat metabolism and the formation of chondroitin sulphate in joint cartilage.
 Chondroitin sulphate is integral to joint cartilage maintenance and bone matrix formation and contributes to the internal hoof structures’ health.